metalim/.test/README.md

 console.log 'before tests'

 #
-# call main to run all tests, and then continue with provided function
+# call testAndRun to run all tests, and then continue with provided function
 #
-main -> # note there's no '='
+testAndRun -> # note there's no '='
   console.log 'after tests'
   return

 ```